dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 Ensure QGIS 3.22.16 installed on your computer.
 We suggest users use the Long-Term Release version of QGIS to undertake their analysis as this is the most stable version and users are less likely to incur technical difficulties and bugs.
 There are various installers depending on your operating system but for most users we recommend the QGIS Standalone Installer.
 Full instructions are on their website: `https://qgis.org/en/site/forusers/download.html <https://qgis.org/en/site/forusers/download.html>`__\.

 While the QGIS-SDG 15.4.2 :sub:`beta` analysis runs entirely within the QGIS interface, to run this workflow, you will also need to install R Software 4.4.1.
 R scripts will be run from within the QGIS interface and no prior knowledge of R is required.
-There have been a number of releases since 4.4.1 but we have found that some of the later versions cause the r-scripts to run slower within the toolbox.

 R software and packages installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^